a-type/chug/README.md

 Chug requires [Electron](https://github.com/atom/electron) pre-built binaries to be installed globally to run.
 After that, run `npm install` and `npm start`.

+## Why "Chug"?

+It's a SIP client.
+Get it?

 ## License

 Chug is MIT Licensed.
 Attribution is nice!